|

 perceptible damage to the skeletal system.
 Purportedly, subdural

-hematoma and retinal hemorrhage are the indicators of shaken baby.
-The
+hematoma, retinal hemorrhage and brain swelling are the indicators of

-theory is now scientifically discredited, but many persons falsely
+shaken baby.
+The theory is now scientifically discredited, but many

 - A divorce imposed against the will of both partners.